John Lewis: Honors

 Lewis gave numerous commencement addresses, including at the School of Visual Arts (SVA) in 2014, Bates College (in Lewiston, Maine) and Washington University in St. Louis in 2016, Bard College and Bank Street College of Education in 2017, and Harvard University in 2018.

 Lewis was recognized for his involvement with comics with the 2017 Inkpot Award.

 On July 30, 2018, the Atlanta City Council voted to rename Atlanta's Freedom Parkway John Lewis Freedom Parkway.
 On November 5, 2020, the Metropolitan Council of Nashville and Davidson County voted to rename an extensive part of Nashville, Tennessee's 5th Avenue John Lewis Way.

 On June 23, 2020, the Fairfax County Public School Board voted to change the name of Robert E. Lee High School to John R. Lewis High School which is located in Springfield, Virginia.
 A program called John Lewis Now was created in his vision to provide students with in-school curriculum and out-of-school experiences in leadership and government utilizing the nearby Washington D.C. area.

 Lewis's death in July 2020 has given rise to support for renaming the historically significant Pettus bridge in Lewis's honor, an idea previously floated years ago.
 After his death, the Board of Fairfax County Public Schools announced that Robert E. Lee High School in Springfield, Virginia would be renamed John R. Lewis High School.

 Following his death, Troy University announced that the main building on its flagship campus would bear the name of John Lewis.
 The building, which was the oldest on campus, was previously named after Bibb Graves, a former governor of Alabama and high-ranking officer of the Ku Klux Klan.

 On August 1, 2020, a statue of Lewis was revealed by sculptor Gregory Johnson.
 The statue was commissioned by Rodney Mims Cook Jr. and was installed at Cook Park in Atlanta, Georgia, in April 2021.

 On February 21, 2021, President Joe Biden marked Lewis's late birthday on Twitter, urging all Americans to "carry on his mission in the fight for justice and equality for all."
 He tweeted, "While my dear friend may no longer be with us, his life and legacy provide an eternal moral compass on which direction to march.
 May we carry on his mission in the fight for justice and equality for all."

 On October 2, 2021, Seattle opened the John Lewis Memorial Bridge.

 On October 27, 2021, the University of California, Santa Cruz named one of its residential colleges, formerly known as College Ten, John R Lewis College.

 On August 16, 2024, a statue of Lewis by Basil Watson was installed in Decatur, Georgia, in the place where an obelisk monument to the Confederacy was put by the United Daughters of the Confederacy in 1908; the obelisk was removed in 2020.
+Also in 2024, Steadfast Stride Toward Justice, another statue of Lewis by Watson, was installed in Montgomery, Alabama.

+John Lewis Plaza in Chicago, where the Obama Presidential Center is located, is named for Lewis as well.